orkes-io/docs/docs/reference-docs/terminate-task.md

 ---
 sidebar_position: 1
 ---

 # Terminate

 ```json
 "type" : "TERMINATE"
 ```

 ### Introduction

-Task that can terminate a workflow with a given status and modify the workflow's output with a given parameter, it can act as a `return` statement for conditions where you simply want to terminate your workflow.
+The task that can terminate a workflow with a given status and modify the workflow's output with a given parameter, it can act as a `return` statement for conditions where you simply want to terminate your workflow.

 ### Use Cases

 Use it when you want to terminate the workflow without continuing the execution.
-For example, if you have a decision where the first condition is met, you want to execute some tasks, otherwise you want to finish your workflow.
+For example, if you have a decision where the first condition is met, you want to execute some tasks, otherwise, you want to finish your workflow.

 ### Configuration